End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: End-to-End Communication Model

 \section{End-to-End Communication Model}

-Based on the enabling results proved in Lemmas \ref{Lemma_VoltagesCurrents} and \ref{Lemma_VoltagesCurrents_pq}, we introduce an end-to-end communication model for RIS-aided wireless systems that accounts for an arbitrary number of coupled antenna elements at the transmitter and the receiver, and passive scatterers at the RIS.
-Some special system configurations are analyzed in order to gain engineering insights.
+In this section, based on the enabling results proved in Lemmas \ref{Lemma_VoltagesCurrents} and \ref{Lemma_VoltagesCurrents_pq}, we introduce an end-to-end communication model for RIS-assisted communications that accounts for an arbitrary number of coupled antenna elements at the transmitter and receiver, and passive scatterers at the RIS.
+Some special system setups are analyzed to gain engineering insights.